scilus/scil-documentation/source/arriving/setup_computer.rst

 TODO

 The first use of a computing platform can be tricky but you'll get used to it.
 Please see the (:ref:`ref_heavy_computing`) tab for more information and for our first-use tutorial.
 If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
 Else see the :ref:`ref_other_pipelines` page.

-SSH and VPN
-"""""""""""

-    If you work from home, you might need to connect to the UdeS network for the following reasons.

-    * | To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).

-    * | To connect to your lab computer: Use ssh (see below).

-VPN
-    Follow `these instructions <https://www.usherbrooke.ca/services-informatiques/repertoire/reseaux/rpv/>`_ to connect through **VPN**.

-    **(we might want to write a summary for English speakers)**

-SSH
-    1. Connect to the University's VPN.

-    2. You must know your lab computer's IP address or its University code (ex: DINF-0000-00a), which should be written on the computer.
-(Ask a research assistant if you don't know).

-    3. | Connect with ssh.
-On Linux, Mac or WSL (Windows), ssh can be simply used via the terminal.
-The option -X is to make sure the applications you use appear at home.
-       | ``ssh -x your_cip@your_computer_IPaddress``, or
-       | ``ssh -X your_cip@DINF-0000-00a.dinf.fsci.usherbrooke.ca``.

-       It can be useful to create an alias for this in your personal computer's .bashrc.
-Simply open the .bashrc and copy-paste this at the end of it (you can change the name ScilTour for whatever you want):

-       :bash:`alias ScilTour='ssh -X your_cip@DINF-0000-00a.dinf.fsci.usherbrooke.ca -o ServerAliveInterval=10'`

-    On Windows, you can also use MobaXterm.
-Download it, then click on Session, SSH.
-In Remote host, enter your IP address.
-In Advanced SSH settings, make sure the X11-Forwarding button is clicked.

-    For further information, please refer to this `link <https://www.usherbrooke.ca/informatique/etudiants-actuels/faq/acces-a-distance-aux-serveurs-ubuntu>`_.

 Other tools
 """""""""""